 - If you’re currently covered and want to have a Breast Reduction or a Breast Lift, keep in mind the potential for sudden changes.

-Surgery Payment & Finance Options for Breast Reduction – Medicare Information & Payment Plan Options
+Surgery Payment & Payment Methods for Breast Reduction – Medicare Information & Costs Options

-If you’re looking into Medicare rebates, you may be at the funding phase of your surgery decision making process.
+If you’re looking into Medicare rebates, you may be at the payment methods phase of your surgery decision making process.

-To help, this is an excerpt from our Guide To Funding Surgery.
+To help, this is an excerpt from our Guide To Payment methods Surgery.
 It’s a guide that offers helpful information about ways patients choose to pay for their cosmetic or plastic surgery procedures.
 Phone us on (03) 8849 1444 to request YOUR PDF copy of this e-book, which can be sent to you via your email address.
-It contains information on funding cosmetic surgery including payment plans available from external, independent providers; special savings accounts; and other ways to fund your procedure.
+It contains information on payment methods cosmetic surgery including costs available from external, independent providers; special savings accounts; and other ways to fund your procedure.

 Another way to find out more is to book a consultation with a Surgeon by phoning us directly.
 You can then register to attend a FREE Monthly events to view more Before & After Photos of Breast Reduction from our leading team of Melbourne Specialists for Breast Reduction.